 Consider the Following Statements

-- Gram Sabha is the authority to initiate a process to vest rights on marginally and tribal communities after assessment of the extent of their needs from forest lands, as per Forest Rights Act of 2006.
+- Gram Sabha is the authority to initiate a process to vest rights on marginally and tribal communities after assessment of the extent of their needs from forest lands, as per the Forest Rights Act of 2006.

-- Community rights and rights over common property resources (CPR) have been recognized for the first time as per Forest Rights Act of 2006.
+- Community rights and rights over common property resources (CPR) have been recognized for the first time as per the Forest Rights Act of 2006.

 - Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013” (RFCTLARR Act, 2013) safeguards against displacement of Scheduled Tribes.

 - The Forest Rights Act or the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act is also known by other names like the Tribal Rights Act or the Tribal Land Act

 A) 1 and 3 alone are true

 The relevant articles about UPSC IAS examination are given in the table below:

 |National Commission for Scheduled Tribes (NCST)||Scheduled and Tribal Areas|